rehierl/html-outliner-spec/issue-associations-notes.md

 - `Section[] Section.subSections`
 - `(section.subSections[anyIndex].parentSection == section)`

+A section is said to be **a top-level section of an outline**, if it has no parent section within that outline.
+A section is said to be **an inner section of an outline (or a sectioning element)**, if it is a top-level section of that outline, or if it is a descendant of such a section (with no top-level section of another outline in between).

 The `parentSection` property will remain initialized to a `null` reference for section objects that are added as inner sections of an outline.
-The only exception to that statement is (in step 4.5.4) when the inner sections of an outline are added to the outline of an ancestor sectioning element.
+The only exception to that statement is (in step 4.5.4) when the top-level sections of an outline are connected with the outline of an ancestor sectioning element.

-NOTE - **A top-level section of an outline** has no parent section within that outline.
-A section is said to be **an inner section of an outline** if it is a top-level section of that outline, or if it is a descendant of such a section (with no top-level section of another outline in between).
+The outline of a sectioning content element (SC) will, if one exists, contribute to the outline of an ancestor sectioning element:

+- `(sc.innerOutline.innerSections[anyIndex].parentOutline == sc)`
+- `(sc.innerOutline.innerSections[anyIndex].parentSection != null)`

+The outline of a sectioning root element (SR) must not contribute to the outline an ancestor sectioning element:

+- `(sr.innerOutline.innerSections[anyIndex].parentOutline == sr)`
+- `(sr.innerOutline.innerSections[anyIndex].parentSection == null)`

 <!-- ####################################################################### -->
 <h2 id="node-parent-section">node.parentSection -